Absolutely, envisioning a world characterized by gender equality is a powerful aspiration.

 This year’s theme is #BreakTheBias.
 Bias plays a large – if predominantly subconscious – role in our lives and the way we think.
 And can often make it difficult for women to get ahead in their lives and to break damaging stereotypes.

-The theme stems from the idea that simply being aware of bias isn’t enough, and that we need to actively call out gender bias, stereotyping, and discrimination when we see it.
+The theme stems from the idea that simply being aware of bias isn’t enough.
+That we need to actively call out gender bias, stereotyping, and discrimination when we see it.

 Bias is unfortunately common in the entrepreneurial world.